syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/Various-Filter-Options-for-Suggestion.md

 ---
 layout : post
-title : Suggestion mode for Syncfusion® AutoComplete Control in Xamarin.Android description : Learn how to display suggestion mode in SfAutoComplete platform : Xamarin.Android control : SfAutoComplete documentation : ug
+title : Various Filter Options for Suggestion in Syncfusion® AutoComplete Control for Xamarin.Android description : Learn how to configure various filter options and suggestion modes in SfAutoComplete platform : Xamarin.Android control : SfAutoComplete documentation : ug